ClickHouse/ClickHouse/docs/en/development/tests.md

 ## Sanitizers {#sanitizers}

 :::note
-Make sure to have address space layout randomization disabled when running sanitizer builds locally: `sudo sysctl kernel.randomize_va_space=0`
+If the process crashes at the start when running it locally, you might need to disable address space layout randomization: `sudo sysctl kernel.randomize_va_space=0`
 :::

 ### Address sanitizer